-On May 9, 2016, the McAfee Privacy Notice will be updated to the Intel Privacy Notice (see below).
+On May 9, 2016, the McAfee Privacy Notice was updated to the Intel Privacy Notice (see below).
 To view Intel's previous notices, please click here.

 Intel Corporation and its group companies ("Intel", "we", "us" and "our") respect your privacy.
 This Privacy Notice describes our privacy practices regarding the collection, use, and disclosure of your information through Intel’s web sites, products, online services, software, apps, tools, and other services and functionality we provide both online and offline (collectively referred to as “Intel® Services”), along with our marketing and advertising practices.